 Ballet Dance Photoshoot on the Beach

-I always wanted to do a photoshoot on the beach… Doing a ballet dance session on the beach was beyond amazing!
+I always wanted to do a photo session on the beach… Doing a ballet dance photoshoot on the beach was beyond amazing!

 This time I teamed up with Riana Desager, an incredibly talented ballet dancer from Belgium.
 Alongside Pauline Leran who did Riana’s make up.
 Location scouting didn’t take much time as we headed straight to Brighton beach.